azvyae/optimisticoder-stories/development/hello-world-everybody/page.md

 ---
-title: "Hello World Everybody"
+title: Hello World Everybody
-subtitle: "Learn how to code with Go."
+subtitle: Learn how to code with Go.
+keywords:
+  - lorem
+  - ipsum
+  - wonderwul
-excerpt: "Golang, also known as Go, is a statically typed, compiled programming language designed by Google.
-Let's start with the basics by creating a simple "Hello World" program."
+excerpt: Golang, also known as Go, is a statically typed, compiled programming language designed by Google.
+Let's start with the basics by creating a simple "Hello World" program.
-cover: "/assets/development/hello-world-everybody/code-implementation.jpg"
+cover: /assets/development/hello-world-everybody/code-implementation.jpg
-date: "2023-03-15T14:22:35.123Z"
+date: 2023-03-15T14:22:35.123Z
 ---

 ![Woman in tech](code-implementation.jpg)